facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 ### `accessibilityViewIsModal` <div class="label ios">iOS</div>

-A Boolean value indicating whether VoiceOver should ignore the elements within views that are siblings of the receiver.
+A boolean value that indicates whether VoiceOver should ignore the elements within views that are siblings of the receiver.

-For example, in a window that contains sibling views `A` and `B`, setting `accessibilityViewIsModal` to `true` on view `B` causes VoiceOver to ignore the elements in the view `A`.
+For example, in a window that contains sibling views `A` and `B`, setting `accessibilityViewIsModal` to `true` on view `B` causes VoiceOver to ignore the elements in view `A`.
 On the other hand, if view `B` contains a child view `C` and you set `accessibilityViewIsModal` to `true` on view `C`, VoiceOver does not ignore the elements in view `A`.

 ### `accessibilityElementsHidden` <div class="label ios">iOS</div>

-A Boolean value indicating whether the accessibility elements contained within this accessibility element are hidden.
+A boolean value indicating whether the accessibility elements contained within this accessibility element are hidden.

-For example, in a window that contains sibling views `A` and `B`, setting `accessibilityElementsHidden` to `true` on view `B` causes VoiceOver to ignore the elements in the view `B`.
+For example, in a window that contains sibling views `A` and `B`, setting `accessibilityElementsHidden` to `true` on view `B` causes VoiceOver to ignore the elements in view `B`.
 This is similar to the Android property `importantForAccessibility="no-hide-descendants"`.

 ### `aria-valuemax`